Measurement of single top-quark production in association with a $W$ boson in the single-lepton channel at $\sqrt{s} = 8$ TeV with the ATLAS detector: Introduction

 \section{Introduction}

 Single top quarks are produced in proton--proton collisions via the weak interaction.
-At leading order (LO) three different channels, which depend on the virtuality of the \PW boson involved, are defined: $t$-channel, $s$-channel or \PW-boson production in association with a top quark, called \Wt production.
+At leading order (LO) three different channels, which depend on the virtuality of the \PW boson involved, are defined: $t$-channel, $s$-channel or top-quark production in association with a \PW boson, called \Wt production.
 These processes, for which example Feynman diagrams are shown in \cref{fig:SingleTopFeynmanDiagrams}, involve a $Wtb$ vertex at LO in the Standard Model (SM).
+Calculations involving \Wt production beyond LO have to include quantum interference with \ttbar production.
 Measurements of single-top-quark cross-sections are used to study the properties of this vertex, as they are directly sensitive to the Cabibbo--Kobayashi--Maskawa (CKM) matrix element \Vtb.
-Deviations from the cross-sections predicted by the SM can originate from single top quarks produced with similar kinematics in the decays of unknown heavy particles predicted by models of new physics.
+Deviations from the cross-sections predicted by the SM can originate from single top quarks produced with similar kinematics in the decays of unknown heavy particles predicted by physics beyond the Standard Model.
 If the masses of these particles are beyond the reach of direct searches, they might be revealed through their effects on the effective \Wtb{} coupling~\cite{Tait:2000sh}.
 Using measurements in all three channels of single top-quark production, physics beyond the SM can be probed systematically in the context of Effective Field Theory~\cite{Cao:2007ea}.
 As each of the single-top-quark processes can be sensitive to different sources of new physics, it is also important to study each channel separately.
 In addition, the SM production of \Wt is an important background in direct searches for particles beyond the SM~\cite{SUSY-2016-29,SUSY-2016-16}.

 At the Large Hadron Collider (LHC), evidence for the \Wt production process was found by the ATLAS~\cite{TOPQ-2011-17} and CMS Collaborations~\cite{CMS-TOP-11-022} at $\sqs =\SI{7}{\TeV}$ and the process was observed by both experiments~\cite{TOPQ-2012-20,CMS-TOP-12-040} at $\sqs =\SI{8}{\TeV}$.
 The \Wt cross-section has been also measured with \SI{13}{\TeV} collision data inclusively by the CMS Collaboration~\cite{CMS-TOP-17-018} as well as inclusively and differentially by the ATLAS Collaboration~\cite{TOPQ-2015-16,TOPQ-2016-12,TOPQ-2017-05}.
 These measurements were performed in final states with two leptons, and the measured cross-sections agree with the theoretical expectations.